crowdsecurity/php-cs-bouncer/docs/configuration-reference.md

        // Optional.
 In seconds.
 The timeout when calling CAPI/LAPI.
 Defaults to 1 sec.
        'api_timeout'=> 1,

        // Optional.
 Select from 'bouncing_disabled', 'normal_bouncing' or 'flex_bouncing'.
-Default to 'normal_bouncing'
        'bouncing_level' => 'normal_bouncing',

        // Optional.
 Absolute path to store log files.
        'log_directory_path' => __DIR__.'/.logs',

        // Optional.
 Select from 'phpfs' (File system cache), 'redis' or 'memcached'.
-Default to 'phpcs' 'cache_system' => 'phpfs',
+       'cache_system' => 'phpfs',

        // Optional.
 Will be used only if you choose File system as cache_system